mvc-labs/mvc-cli/README.md

 ### register new fungible tokens

-Open terminal, At your current working directory, run `mvc-cli ft-register` and answer the next series of questions, this will generate `tokenRegister.json` file at your current working directory.
+Open the terminal at your current working directory, then run `mvc-cli ft-register` and answer the next series of questions, this will generate `tokenRegister.json` file at your current working directory.

 ```
 // tokenRegister.json